 We have all been anxious at some point in life.
 Whether it's feeling uptight or uneasy, it's perfectly normal to be a little anxious.
 In fact, it can have some good effects, such as sharpening our awareness for an exam or an interview.
 While a little anxiety is normal, some excessive anxiety and worry can be unhealthy.
-If you can't sleep well at night, or if you sweat profusely and feel nausea just before your interview, then there is a problem.
+If haven’t been able to fall asleep at night, or if you sweat profusely and feel nausea just before your interview, then there is a problem.
 If these feelings last longer than six months and are interfering with your life, then you may have an anxiety disorder.

-Anxiety is the body's natural response to stress.
+Anxiety is the body's natural response to stress, so it’s no surprise that, according to the American Psychiatric Association, more people experience anxiety disorders than any other mental health condition.
 It's the feeling of apprehension and fear about what is happening or what is to come.
 Our reaction to stress is an inbuilt survival mechanism that originally enabled us to act when our lives were threatened.
 To act, the heartbeat is strengthened, blood is pumped to body muscles, and blood pressure is raised.
 When an action is taken, and the danger is over, or the problem has been resolved, the body relaxes and returns to normal.
 However, when the threat is low-level and constant as in common stressful situations of modern living, often no action can be taken to deal with it, and the body suffers long-term tension.

-If you have an anxiety disorder, you may also be depressed since these problems often run hand in hand.
+There are several different types of anxiety disorders, including social anxiety disorder, generalized anxiety disorder, and panic disorder.
+There are other mental health conditions that can be comorbid with an anxiety disorder diagnosis as well.
+If you have an anxiety disorder, you may also experience depression since these mental health conditions often run hand in hand.
 People with anxiety disorders may also abuse alcohol and other drugs in efforts to feel better.
 While this may provide temporary relief, it ultimately makes the problem worse.

 Symptoms Of An Anxiety Disorder